AndreaRey23/Constraint-Satisfaction-Problems/Readme.md

 The problem to be solved is the assignment of positions to a group of people according to established relationships,you can the person (variables), domains(positions) and the relationships.

 The variables are:

 <img src="Imagenes/Variables.png" width="300" height="250">

 The domains are:

 <img src="Imagenes/Domains.png" width="300" height="250">

-And the positions are in two parts, the first is relationships
+And the positions are in two parts, the first is relationships:

 <img src="Imagenes/AxesrVariables.png " width="300" height="250">

-And the second part are positions
+And the second part are positions:

 <img src="Imagenes/AxesrDomain.png" width="300" height="250">

 # USER MANUAL: